kishimisu/Crash-NST-Modding-Tool/README.md

 - **File -> Revert Level**: Revert the original archive (in the game folder) to its default state.
 Does not reset the content of the current archive being explored.

 - **Import**: Import either a single .igz file or a selection of files from another PAK archive into the current one.
 If `Update package file` is selected, all dependencies will also be imported recursively, and the _pkg.igz file will be rebuilt.

+Note: When importing a .igz file directly (not from an archive), it will be placed under the folder that you currently have selected.

 *When clicking on a .igz file within the archive:*